TurboQuant Explained: Leaner Context Memory on Your Phone

 For 8GB+ RAM Devices

 Qwen3.5 4B TQ4 is the sweet spot.
-It delivers the fastest speedup (3.8x), produces the most capable responses, and fits comfortably on any modern flagship.
+It produces the most capable responses and fits comfortably on any modern flagship, with the leanest context memory for long chats.

 - Memory footprint: ~4.5 GB loaded